5 Strategies to Find Your Soul Therapist

 My Experience with Provider Burnout

-As a depth therapist specializing in complex trauma and grief, now cap my schedule at 4 clients per day and aim for 15 direct clinical hours per week.
+As a depth therapist specializing in complex trauma and grief, I now cap my schedule at 5 direct client hours per day and aim for 15 direct clinical hours per week.

-By contrast, when I was paneled with multiple insurance companies, I saw 6–7 clients daily and 27–28 clients per week to maintain a sustainable income.
+By contrast, when I was paneled with multiple insurance companies, I saw 6–7 clients per day and 28 clients per week to maintain a sustainable income.

 Fixed reimbursement rates and time spent managing insurance claims made the workload overwhelming, affecting both my wellbeing and the quality of care I could provide.
-I realized that if I didn’t pivot, I wouldn’t last.
+Even though these numbers are low compared to caseload expectations at community mental health clinics, I knew I had take personal responsibility for my reality and remove myself from the insidious martyrdom narrative fed to mental health clinicians.

 Spot Burned-Out Therapists Before You Commit

-I generally steer attention away from large platforms like BetterHelp where reported low reimbursement rates and unsustainably high caseloads stretch therapists thin.
+I generally steer attention away from platforms like BetterHelp with reported low reimbursement rates and unsustainably high caseloads for therapists.

 While quality clinicians exist on these platforms, it’s difficult to provide excellent care when a therapist’s well-being is compromised.
 And you should settle for nothing less than excellent therapy.